deephdc/deep-docs/source/user/overview/api.rst

 * **Enable model weights preloading**: implement ``warm``.
 * **Enable model info**: implement ``get_metadata``.

-Here is `example <https://github.com/indigo-dc/image-classification-tf/blob/master/imgclas/api.py>`__ of the implementation of the methods.
+Here is `an example of the implementation <https://github.com/indigo-dc/image-classification-tf/blob/master/imgclas/api.py>`__
+of the methods.
+You can also browse our `github repository <https://github.com/deephdc>`__ for more examples.

 2. Define the entrypoints to your model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^